Cool Season, Hardy Flowers to Sow in April...and cold season vegetables!

 Both daylight and temperature are triggers for many plants and seeds.
 As growers, we can take advantage of the coolness of autumn and winter to germinate and grow hardy annuals.

-One indicator of whether you can autumn sow hardy annuals is how reliably they self seed in your garden; if you have cerinthe, poppies, Larkspur, calendula and/or bachelor buttons popping up, you should try Autumn seeding.
+One indicator of whether you can autumn sow hardy annuals is how reliably they self seed in your garden; if you have cerinthe, poppies, sweet peas, larkspur, calendula and/or cornflowers popping up, you should try Autumn seeding.
+And if the long range forecast is for a warmer than usual spring, sowing in Autumn ensures a winter transplant date and a long harvest period for these cool loving flowers.

 If your winter season is especially wet or your location has a winter weed issue, it is also possible to sow most hardy annuals from mid June - mid August.
 We cold stratify the seed first and also ensure to sow early enough that the plant experiences the vernalisation period necessary to flower.
-And if the long range forecast is for a warmer than usual spring, sowing now ensures a long harvest period for these cool loving flowers.

 LARKSPUR